OpenLiberty/ci.maven/docs/install-feature.md

 To install the missing features declared in the `server.xml` file, set the `acceptLicense` parameter to `true` but do not specify any `feature` names in the `features` configuration.

-This goal is not supported if the Liberty runtime is installed from the Open Liberty runtime package, `io.openliberty:openliberty-runtime`.
-You will get a Maven build error since the `bin/installUtiltiy` command is removed from the Open Liberty runtime package.
-The Open Liberty runtime is always bundled with all applicable features and there isn't any need to install any additional feature.
+This goal will be skipped in versions of the Open Liberty runtime (`io.openliberty:openliberty-runtime`) that do not include `bin/installUtility`.
+A warning message will be displayed.
+The Open Liberty runtime is always bundled with all applicable features and there isn't any need to install or uninstall any additional features.

 ###### Additional Parameters